thalassemia/qnet/README.md

 ## [targetEnrichment.R](targetEnrichment.R)
 **Dependencies:** R 4.0+, tidyverse, fastcluster, pheatmap, RColorBrewer

-This creates a matrix of `log2 Fold Changes` using TFs as rows and [all putative targets](#sigtargetspy) as columns.
-It also plots a heatmap of this matrix.
-Finally, it creates lists ranking TFs by # of up/downregulated targets, as well as by mean/median enrichment.
+TFs are split into two groups, one for those that are upregulated with quiescence and for for those that are downregulated.
+All putative targets for all TFs in each group are consolidated at various score thresholds (which represent BETA's confidence that a given target is a true target).
+For each group and each score threshold, a matrix of `log2 Fold Changes` is compiled using the TFs as rows and [all putative targets](#sigtargetspy) as columns and a heatmap is generated.
+Finally, lists are made showing the ranks of the TFs when sorted by descending # of upregulated targets, # of downregulated targets, ratio of up to downregulated targets, mean target enrichment, and median target enrichment.

+Outputs in a new directory with the follow naming scheme:

+    $SCRATCH/output/enrich/{updown}{threshold}{type}

+`updown`: "Up" for TFs upregulated with quiescence, "Down" otherwise
+`threshold`: score threshold (see regulatory potential formula in [PMC4135175](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4135175/) for more details) used to subset targets
+`type`: "count" for target count data files, "matrix" for enrichment matrices, or "heatmap" for heatmaps